 Category Information Service Name Food and Nutrition Access Case Management Services Service Provision of one-on-one case management and/or educational services to assist an Description enrollee in addressing food insecurity.
-Activities may include: Description Assisting an individual in accessing school meals or summer lunch programs, including but not limited to: the individual with completing enrollment, including activities such as addressing documentation challenges or contacting staff at a local SNAP or WIC agency to resolve issues, or otherwise.
-Frequency Ad hoc sessions as needed.
-It is estimated that on average individuals will not receive (if applicable) more than two to three sessions with a case manager.
-Duration N/A (if applicable)
+Activities may include: Description Assisting an individual in accessing school meals or summer lunch programs, including but not limited to: Helping to identify programs for which the individual is eligible Helping to fill out and track applications Working with child's school guidance counselor or other staff to arrange services Assisting an individual in accessing other community-based food and nutrition resources, such as food pantries, farmers market voucher programs, cooking classes, Child and Adult Care Food programs, or other, including but not limited to: Helping to identify resources that are accessible and appropriate for the individual Accompanying individual to community sites to ensure resources are accessed Advising enrollee on transportation-related barriers to accessing community food resources It is the Department's expectation that Medicaid care managers will assist all eligible individuals to enroll in SNAP and WIC and secure their enrollment through existing SNAP and WIC assistance resources.
+Food and Nutrition Access Case Managers will address more complex and specialized needs.
+However, if under exceptional circumstances a Food and Nutrition Access Case Manager identifies an individual for whom all other forms of assistance have been ineffective, they are permitted to assist the individual with completing enrollment, including activities such as addressing documentation challenges or contacting staff at a local SNAP or WIC agency to resolve issues, or otherwise.
+Frequency (if applicable) Ad hoc sessions as needed.
+It is estimated that on average individuals will not receive more than two to three sessions with a case manager.
+Duration (if applicable) N/A